top of page

 26 April 2021

-The council responded to state a decision would be made the following month whether to remove the scheme or make it permanent with amendments including ANPR cameras.
+The council responded, indicating that a decision would be made the following month on whether to discontinue the scheme or make it permanent, with potential amendments, including the addition of ANPR cameras.

-An internal email sent afterwards referenced a recent fire on King George Street.
-Despite requesting all correspondence the council has had with emergency services, a report of this incident has never been forthcoming.
+Following this exchange, an internal council email referenced a recent fire on King George Street.
+Despite a request for full disclosure of all emergency service correspondence, no report regarding this incident has been provided.

 Read the FOI here